-The GP is designed to help the City address issues related to land use, circulation (traffic), housing, open space, conservation, noise, and safety.
+The GP established long-rang development policies and is designed to help the City address issues related to land use, circulation (traffic), housing, open space, conservation, noise, and safety.
 The Land Use portion of the plan helps guide the City in determining the location of future development(s), including possible future annexation.
 In addition to the GP, the City has other plans that guide development in specific areas, including specific plans, policy plans, and master plans.
 These plans help to shape future development and dictate the City's Sphere of Influence (SOI).
 One of the central functions in these planning documents is to decrease risk of impact from natural hazards.